-Fiscal Year 2025 Requirements for the Air National Guard
+Fiscal Year 2026 Requirements for the Air National Guard

-The Issue The Air National Guard has performed critical space missions for over 27 years in 7 states, constituting 28% of all DAF unit-equipped Space Operations Squadrons.
+The Issue The Air National Guard provides 60% of the Space Force's offensive space electronic warfare deployable capabilities, performing critical space missions for over 29 years across 7 states.
 The creation of the U.S. Space Force (USSF) in the FY2020 NDAA failed to establish a Space National Guard as the primary combat reserve of the USSF.
 This orphaned space professionals and operational missions that exist in the Air National Guard, disconnecting them from their parent service, the USSF, making their future unclear and undefined.
 Upgraded Early Missile Warning RADAR system operated by the 213 Space Warning Squadron at Clear Space Force Station, Alaska.
 Background The Air National Guard has performed space missions since 1996.
-Today, there are nearly 1,000 National Guard soldiers and airmen performing space domain operations across 14 units in 7 states and 1 territory.
+Today, there are nearly 1,000 National Guard soldiers and airmen performing space domain operations across 14 units in 7 states.
 These Guardsmen are highly experienced with many working as leaders in space and technology industries.
 The space domain is now a contested, degraded operational environment.
 U.S. Space Force was created to further develop combat capabilities to protect and defend this domain.
-As with all other warfighting domains, the Space Force must have a surge-to-war capability Reserve Component to meet the challenges posed by near- peer adversaries.
+As with all other warfighting domains, the Space Force must have a surge-towar capability Reserve Component to meet the challenges posed by near-peer adversaries.
 Creating a Space National Guard provides the Space Force with combat surge capabilities in the space domain, while delivering space trained personnel and capabilities to support domestic operations and natural disasters.
 Recommendation Space National Guard